teamhide/kream/README.md

 # Kream

 ## Overview
-This code clones the Cream app, and only the minimum functionality is implemented.
+This project is used as a playground while creating an app similar to Kream.

+As a side note, I did my best to achieve 100% test coverage.

 ## System Architecture
 TBD

-## Code Architecture
-Basically, I adopted a hexagonal architecture, but not all structures were set equal.
-I found an appropriate compromise between theory and applied only those parts.

-As a side note, I did my best to achieve 100% test coverage.

 ## Stack
 - Kotlin 1.9.20